 Kobe Bryant dies in California helicopter crash

-Five people were on board when the helicopter went down near Calabasas this morning.
+Authorities confirmed that nine people were on board when the helicopter went down near Calabasas this morning, including a pilot.
+There were no survivors.

+Bryant’s 13-year-old daughter was also on board, Local 10 News has learned.

 Bryant’s wife Vanessa was reportedly not on the helicopter, according to TMZ.